Berg Encyclopedia of World Dress and Fashion: Prizes and awards

-The Berg Encyclopedia of World Dress and Fashion was awarded with the Dartmouth Medal for the creation of a reference work of outstanding quality and significance, in 2011.
-This prize is awarded to reference works (dictionaries, encyclopedias, image banks, etc.) by the American Library Association and it was the first time, that an award has been given to a work in the design sector.
+The Berg Encyclopedia of World Dress and Fashion was awarded with the Dartmouth Medal for a reference work of outstanding quality and significance, in 2011.
+This was the first time that award was given to a work in the design sector.
+The Dartmouth Medal is awarded to reference works (dictionaries, encyclopedias, image banks, etc.) by the American Library Association.

-It has also been the recipient of an Award at the Frankfurt Book Fair in 2011 and the Best Web 2011 prize by FutureBook bookstore.
+The encyclopedia has also been the recipient of an award at the Frankfurt Book Fair in 2011 and the Best Web 2011 prize by FutureBook bookstore.